 L or learning interaction–what we call Learningscapes (TM)–can not just be recorded lectures.
 An online course must be designed to ensure interaction throughout the course between students and instructors, among students, and with the course materials.

 A or assessment of outcomes needs to reflect an intentionally graduated approach throughout the course.
 Taking a traditional course with two examinations into an online class will spell disaster.
 Very careful attention should be directed to the overall plan of assessment for the course and how it aligns with the course and unit objectives.

 S, the Scholarship of Teaching and Learning (SoTL), should not be neglected.
-At the very least, faculty should conduct a retrospective of what went well and what needs improvement.
+At the very least, the faculty should conduct a retrospective of what went well and what needs improvement.
 Improvement of teaching and learning is best served with systematic approaches to examining how students performed in every learning touchpoint.
-End of course surveys are helpful but not a substitute for understanding the true dynamics of teaching and learning.
+End-of-course surveys are helpful but not a substitute for understanding the true dynamics of teaching and learning.